miikka/myopia/README.md

-# KTP, a µ-recursive programming language
+# Myopia, a µ-recursive programming language

-*KTP* is a programming language based on [µ-recursive functions][murec].
+*Myopia* is a programming language based on [µ-recursive functions][murec].
 It's an entry for [PLT Games December 2012][pltgames] competition "Into the Turing Tarpit".

 ## How does it work?

-KTP deals with functions from tuples of natural numbers to natural numbers (N^n -> N).
+Myopia deals with functions from tuples of natural numbers to natural numbers (N^n -> N).
 The functions are constructed by composing the following primitives:

 * `Z`, the zero function.